-A Message from MBTA General Manager Frank DePaola
+A Green Line Extension Update from MBTA General Manager Frank DePaola

 I ask for your patience and assistance as we work through this very challenging situation.
 The GLX Project Team and MassDOT/MBTA as a whole are focused on addressing the issues as quickly and as thoughtfully as possible.
 However, we must make sure that we completely understand the current cost-to-complete of the overall project, as well as the implications of any changes to the project design.

-Thank you for your support of the Green Line Extension project.
+Thank you for your continued interest in the Green Line Extension project.

 MBTA General Manager